Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/protect-web-api/README.md

 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
 1. Select **Save** to save your changes.
+1. In the app's registration screen, select the **Certificates & secrets** blade in the left to open the page where we can generate secrets and upload certificates.
+1. In the **Client secrets** section, select **New client secret**:
+   - Type a key description (for instance `app secret`),
+   - Select one of the available key durations (For example, **6 months** or **1 year**) as per your security posture.
+   - The generated key value will be displayed when you select the **Add** button.
+Copy the generated value for use in the steps later.
+   - You'll need this key later in your code's configuration files.
+This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
 1. In the app's registration screen, select the **Expose an API** blade to the left to open the page where you can declare the parameters to expose this app as an API for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
 The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this Api.
 To declare an resource URI, follow the following steps:
    - Select `Set` next to the **Application ID URI** to generate a URI that is unique for this app.